miansong818/react-todo-app/README.md

 Use Vite, React 18 (TypeScript based), MUI (material components), Axios (API fetching) and Redux (state management) to build this application

 - Use nvm for node version control, node -v 18.19.0
-- Use jest as the Unit test framework(configration is ready, `npm run test` to be tested, and a simple test case, snapshot created).
 - Use the `[jsonplaceholder](https://jsonplaceholder.typicode.com/todos)` API
+-
+## How to launch the Todo Application

+- Steps:
+1. Run `npm i` to intall the dependencies.
+2. Run `npm run dev` to launch the localhost.
+3.
 - Feature:
   1. Load todo list
   2. Add new todo task
   3. Remove todo task
   4. Filter the completed task
   5. Pagination

-## How to launch the Todo Application

-- Steps:
-1. Run `npm i` to intall the dependencies.
-2. Run `npm run dev` to launch the localhost.

 ### React + TypeScript + Vite